Prime Movers and Different Forms of Energy Resources

-Prime movers use the various energy sources.
+Prime movers use various energy sources.
 The following are the different sources:

 Another useful and widespread energy source.
 The latent energy is present in water falling from a certain height.
 When it reaches the primary mover, this potential energy is translated into kinetic energy.
 The primary mover used here is the power-generating hydraulic turbine.
-The other use is to produce steam (i.e. Thermal power plant) in a boiler with streaming of water.
-Again the steam is used to produce mechanical power in steam turbines and steam engines.
+The other use is to produce steam (i.e., a thermal power plant) in a boiler with the streaming of water.
+Again, steam is used to produce mechanical power in steam turbines and steam engines.

-In the recent years, atoms have been used as a rich fuel, and a good source of energy for the energy development.
+In recent years, atoms have been used as a rich fuel and a good source of energy for energy development.
 Heat energy is generated through atomic fission or fusion.
 The heat energy is transformed by turbochargers into mechanical work.

-In recent days, this power source is commonly used, since it is easily available everywhere.
-It is a type of electricity produced as a green energy.
+In recent days, this power source has been commonly used, since it is easily available everywhere.
+It is a type of electricity produced as green energy.

 The source of energy supply is free too, provided that it is captured and used properly to produce electricity.
 It is often classified as a clean green energy source.

-Prime movers are categorised according to the energy sources used.
+Prime movers are categorized according to the energy sources they use.
 The following is the classification: